claygarrett/CustomVideoCompositor/README.md

 ![Sample Output](http://i.imgur.com/ovzm4QU.gif "Logo Title Text 1")

 # Background
 In iOS 10, a bug in AVFoundation was introduced that causes `AVPlayer` instances to sometimes stop showing video (while continuing to play audio).
-This occurs after an instance of `AVAssetExportSession` runs if it utilizes `AVVideoCompositionCoreAnimationTool`.
-This class is commonly used to do various types compositing of images / video.
+This occurs after an instance of `AVAssetExportSession` runs if it utilizes `AVVideoCompositionCoreAnimationTool`, which is commonly used to do various types compositing of images/video.
 One common scenario is adding a watermark on top of a video while exporting.

 A workaround for this is to create your own custom video compositor that implements `AVVideoCompositing` protocol and custom compositing instructions that implement the `AVVideoCompositionInstructionProtocol` protocol.
 This projects demonstrates implementation of those protocols and the flow of information from the class that implements the AVAssetExportSession down to the method that renders each video frame.
 It is in no way meant to be a complete solution (though it should work for very simple use cases), but to help those facing this bug understand how to start solving it.